Leslie Henson: Family and death

-He had two sons: one with Gladys – Joe, a farmer (born 1932), and one with Harriet – Nicky, an actor (born 1945).
+He had two sons with Harriet – Joe, a farmer (born 1932) and Nicky, an actor (born 1945).
 Joe founded Cotswold Farm Park; his son, Adam Henson, runs the park and is a TV presenter.
 Nicky's sons with ex-wife Una Stubbs are composers Christian and Joseph, and another son with wife Marguerite Porter is Keaton, a musician and artist.

 Henson died at his home in Harrow Weald, Middlesex, in 1957, aged 66.
 His body was cremated at Golders Green Crematorium.

 Bobby Hullett's death

 On 23 July 1956, while in Dublin performing, Henson heard that his close friend Bobby Hullett had died in Eastbourne.
-Henson was suspicious because Hullett's husband had died just four months earlier and that Dr John Bodkin Adams had treated both of them.
+Henson was suspicious because Hullett's husband had died just four months earlier and that the doctor John Bodkin Adams had treated both of them.
 He telephoned the Eastbourne police anonymously to warn them of his fears, instigating an investigation into the death of Hullett.
 After Adams was acquitted in 1957 of the murder of another patient, Edith Alice Morrell, he was never tried for Hullett's murder.
-The Home Office pathologist at the time, Dr Francis Camps, noted 163 suspicious deaths among Adams's patients between 1946 and 1956.
+The Home Office pathologist, Francis Camps, noted 163 suspicious deaths among Adams's patients between 1946 and 1956.